sdsc-hpc-training-org/Expanse-Notebooks/NumPy_Intro/README.md

 If you prefer using the web portal, Expanse provides a user-friendly interface where you can easily launch Jupyter Notebook without needing to modify environment variables or use the command line.

-## Command - line options
+## Command-Line Options for Launching Jupyter Notebook on Expanse
-When launching Jupyter Notebook on Expanse, you can adjust various aspects of the environment, such as the number of CPUs requested, the amount of memory, and the environmental modules you want to load.
-Here are the key command line options.
+When launching Jupyter Notebook on Expanse, it is essential to configure the environment according to your resource requirements, such as the number of CPUs, memory, and specific modules needed.
+Below are key command-line options that help customize the environment for your job:

-- `--account`:
-- `--partition`:
-- `--cpus`:
-- `--memory`:
-- `--time-limit`:
-- `--env-modules`:
-- `--sif`:
+- `--account`: Specify the account to be charged for the compute resources.
+You should use your assigned project account.
+- `--partition`: Choose the resource partition for your job.
+The default partition is `shared`, but if you require GPU resources, use the `gpu-shared` partition.
+- `--cpus`: Define the number of CPUs you want to allocate for the job.
+- `--memory`: Specify the amount of memory(GB) want to use for the job.
+Specify the amount of memory (in GB) required for the job.
+Be sure to allocate sufficient memory for your notebook to avoid crashes or out-of-memory errors.
+- `--time-limit`: Set a maximum time limit for the job in the format `HH:MM:SS`.
+For example, if your job is expected to run for 30 minutes, set this as `00:30:00`.
+- `--env-modules`: Provide a comma-separated list of environment modules to load.
+These modules should include any necessary software or libraries required for your Jupyter notebook environment.
+- `--sif`: Specify the path to a Singularity image file (container) in Expanse.
+For example, in Expanse, the Singularity container path could be `/cm/shared/apps/containers/singularity/`

+Before submitting your job, make sure to account for Expanse system resources and current availability.
+You can check the Expanse system status and learn more about its resources by visiting SDSC’s [Expanse User Guide](https://www.sdsc.edu/support/user_guides/expanse.html).

-If you want to learn more about the comman - line options plase refer to [this GitHub repository](https://github.com/mkandes/galyleo).
+For additional information on command-line options, please refer to [this GitHub repository](https://github.com/mkandes/galyleo).

 ## Define Software Environment